lizadams/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `ParOpt`<a id=ParOpt></a>
     Build an executable for running on multiple processors.
 Invoking this command requires the availability of the MPI library/INCLUDE files.

+-   `DistrEnv`<a id=DistrEnv></a>
+    Distribute environmental variables on main processors to other processors.
+Useful on systems that do not see the same environment across processors.
+Invoking this command requires option `ParOpt` to be set.
+This option will be disabled automatically if ParOpt is not set.

 -   `build_parallel_io`<a id=build_parallel_io></a>
      Uncomment to build CMAQ with true parallel I/O feature (requires mpi version of ioapi 3.2 and pnetcdf, refer to [Appendix D](./CMAQ_UG_appendixD_parallel_implementation.md).)